BROADSoftware/depack/apps/opendistro.1.10.1/README.md

 - Add a default elastic.yaml configuration in Values file
 - Change some certificate path in Values.yaml to adjust to the layout of cert-manager secret generation
-- Add some code in template to generate some boilerplate definition.
+- Add some code in templates to generate some boilerplate definition.

 ## Values file